ADHD in Women - Masterclass

 -

-Emerging areas including AuDHD, common co-occurring medical conditions and psychotherapeutic and lifestyle interventions for ADHD
+Emerging areas including AuDHD, common co-occurring medical conditions and the role of psychological and lifestyle interventions alongside medication

-A key feature of the masterclass is the inclusion of interactive breakout sessions, offering participants the opportunity to engage directly with expert faculty in small-group discussions.
-These sessions are designed to support reflective learning and allow clinicians to explore real-life cases and challenges from their own practice, share experiences and consider practical approaches within a supportive, expert-led environment.
+A key feature of the masterclass is the inclusion of interactive breakout sessions, providing participants with the opportunity to engage directly with expert faculty in small-group discussions.
+These sessions are designed to support reflective learning and allow clinicians to explore real-life prescribing dilemmas, treatment challenges and complex cases from their own practice within a supportive, expert-led environment.

-This session will count towards 6 CPD hours.
-Certificates of completion will be provided at the conclusion of the course, upon request.
+This session counts towards 6 CPD hours.
+Certificates of completion will be provided following the course upon request.

 Presenters: